 Stakeholder engagement, oversight, and transparency are central values of our Division and achieved through a variety of Boards and Councils that include the Sandoval County Health Council, the DWI Task Force, the DWI Planning Council, the Juvenile Justice Advisory Board, the Senior Services Advisory Council, and the Pena Blanca Community Center Board.

 The Community Services Division is one of the largest within The County and has three primary program areas: Community Health, Prevention and Intervention, and Senior Services.
 We also operate the Pena Blanca Multigenerational Center and the Sandoval County Ropes Course.
+In addition, we have also partnered with Watermelon Mountain Ranch to offer our Low-Income Pet Spay and Neuter Program.

 Our Community Health Program is based at the Sandoval County Health Commons, which represents a consortium of care provided among Division staff, the State of New Mexico’s Department of Health, and Presbyterian Medical Services.
 Together, these three entities representing both the public and private sectors and at the state and local level are able to serve the whole person through a wide array of services that include Nutrition, Health Promotion, Harm Reduction, Individual and Family Services, Primary and Behavioral Health Care, and Dental Services.